 The Legal Entity Identifier (LEI) offers market participants a standardized, one stop approach to entity verification in the digital age, facilitating quick, consistent, and accurate information on both client organizations and other business partners and suppliers.
-The new beta version of the LEI search tool, developed by the Global Legal Entity Identifier Foundation (GLEIF), makes it even easier to take full advantage of the publicly available LEI data supporting more use cases and applications.
+The LEI search tool, developed by the Global Legal Entity Identifier Foundation (GLEIF), makes it even easier to take full advantage of the publicly available LEI data supporting more use cases and applications.
 Using the tool, market participants can explore information on organizations globally contained within the Global LEI Index.

 The search tool provides enhanced functionality including the option to identify corporate ownership structures or pinpoint other identifiers that have been mapped to an LEI.
 With this release, GLEIF offers improved access to a unique and free data source that allows corporate dots to be connected globally based on open, standardized and high quality LEI data.

 Any interested party can access and search the complete LEI data pool free of charge and without the need to register, using the web-based LEI search tool.
 Similar to a sophisticated, easy to use search engine, it empowers users to quickly find LEI data without any technical restrictions.
 With the launch of its LEI search tool , GLEIF has introduced additional features, including:

 - New user interface supporting quick and customized research: The new and intuitive user interface is built on a Google-like approach that allows users to quickly research specific information on a legal entity by entering a search term into a text bar.
 Queries can be tailored to the specific needs of LEI data users with the use of search options and filters.